 Justine and Robert worked for many years in development in Africa and the Caribbean.
 They spent 4 years in Cross River State in Nigeria working with the Forestry Department and with local communities helping to conserve the fantastic tropical rainforest which occurs in the area.

-Robert also worked closely with the Ekuri people who live in and manage a large area of tropical rainforest.
-Recently efforts from many of their supporters and from the Ekuri people themselves have managed to prevent a 6 lane highway from being built through the forest.
+Robert also worked closely with the Ekuri people who live in and manage a large area of tropical rainforest (about the size of the Isle of Wight).
+Recently efforts from many of their supporters and from the Ekuri people themselves have managed to prevent a six lane highway from being built through the forest.
 The Ekuri Initiative continues to work in this area with the local residents.
-For more information go to:

-Justine and Robert will donate 10% of net profits to these 2 charities which continue to do valuable work conserving the flora, fauna and culture of Cross River State.
+Justine and Robert donate 10% of net profits to these two charities which continue to do valuable work conserving the flora, fauna and culture of Cross River State.